AhmadrezaHamidi/swagger-annotation/README.md

 }
 ```

-_NOTE: If you're using the SwaggerUi middleware, this approach can be used to display additional descriptions beside each group of Operations._
+_NOTE: If you're using the SwaggerUi middleware, this filter can be used to display additional descriptions beside each group of Operations._

 ### Add Security Definitions and Requirements ###

 In Swagger, you can describe how your API is secured by defining one or more _Security Scheme's_ (e.g basic, api key, oauth etc.) and declaring which of those schemes are applicable globally OR for specific operations.
-For more details, take a look at the _securityDefinitions_ and _security_ fields in the [Swagger spec](http://swagger.io/specification/#swaggerObject).
+For more details, take a look at the "securityDefinitions" and "security" fields in the [Swagger spec](http://swagger.io/specification/#swaggerObject).

-You can use some of the configuration options described above to include security metadata in the generated _Swagger Document_.
+You can use some of the options described above to include security metadata in the generated _Swagger Document_.
 The example below adds an [OAuth 2.0](https://oauth.net/2/) definition to the global metadata and a corresponding _Operation Filter_ that uses the presence of an _AuthorizeAttribute_ to determine which operations the scheme applies to.

 ```csharp
 // Startup.cs